filrak/next/packages/commercetools/README.md

 ### Navigation

-- [ ] I want to see the category tree So I can go through the page structure.
+- [x] I want to see the category tree So I can go through the page structure.
-- [ ] Navigation in the mobile view works well.
 - [ ] I want to use Mega Menu.
+- [ ] I want to see breadcrumbs So I can see where I am.

 ### Product Page